 Grapevines, bound together, make a perfect base for a rustic wreath.
 When you make your own, you have the ability to form any shape or size that you wish.
-If you can’t harvest your own vines, then you can purchase grapevines or even ready made grapevine wreaths from your local art and crafts supplies store and simply decorate it from there.
+If you can’t harvest your own vines, then you can purchase grapevines that have already been dried.
+I’ll explain how to make a grapevine wreath in both a circle and heart form.

-4. Keep adding more lengths of vine, weaving them in and out of your circle until you have the thickness that you want.
+- Keep adding more lengths of vine, weaving them in and out of your circle until you have the thickness that you want.
+Use the bark covered wire in spots to help hold the shape.
 The wreath should now be nice and secure.

 Holiday wreaths are great to do this way especially for rustic Christmas decor.
 I like grapevine wreaths all year long and there are plenty of ways to decorate them, either seasonal or all year.
 Floral picks with rustic tin stars and pip berries are a great addition for a year long wreath in your rustic decor.

 Grapevine Wreath Inspiration

 For this wreath, I used a variety of different leaf shapes and shades.
 First, I applied some hot glue onto the stems and then stuck them in between the grapevines.
 I added a gold bow to go with some of my other decor on this winter mantel.
 For more of a year round wreath, just use less shiny leaf picks and a burlap bow.

 This wreath is all decked out for Christmas with the red berries.
 Use white berries for a more neutral winter wreath.
 Or, add in some florals or cotton balls for a springtime wreath.